International & Comparative Law

-J.D. students interesting in pursuing a career in this area of the law can pursue the International Trade & Finance Certificate.
+J.D. students interested in a career in this area of the law can pursue the International Trade & Finance Certificate.
 The certificate program is designed to prepare students for the increasingly global practice of law and to give KU Law graduates a competitive advance in the job market.

-KU Law graduates practicing in this area have found positions around the world in fields including international trade, academia, business management, government and international nonprofit work.
+KU Law graduates practicing in this area have found positions around the globe in fields including international trade, academia, business management, government and international nonprofit work.

 International & Comparative Law Curriculum Guide

 Course tracks within the program include public international law, private international business law and comparative law.